 Singing Sands Beach, Basin Head Provincial Park, Souris, Prince Edward Island

-Is it the perfectly shaped silica sand that makes the “squeaking” sound on these pristine beaches on P.E.I.’s east coast?
-The jury is still out.
+The perfectly shaped silica and quartz sand makes the “squeaking” sound on these pristine beaches on P.E.I.’s east coast.
 Souris has lots of cool places to stay, and there’s plenty of great golfing nearby, too.
 P.E.I. has more than 800 km of beach, but this is our favourite.

 Wow factor: The water is warm (around 21 degrees) and the solitude is serene.